HydroMetGuyane-Hydro-Matters/sagui_platform/README.md

 ```
 It might take some time the first time, since there should be a few years of data to import.
 The later runs are incremental, unless you force to overwrite the records with the `-f` option.

+## CRON
+To update the data using a cron task, a convenience script is provided: update_data.sh.
+In your cron job, declare it with full path.

 ## HTTPS
 A varnish instance is put in front to gather all behind the :80 port.
 But it does not handle https configuration.
 For this, you are expected to use an externally traefik instance, like https://github.com/OMP-IRD/traefik-proxy.